Agenta-AI/agenta/README.md

 ### Requirements

-Agenta Lab requires Docker installed on your machine.
+Agenta requires Docker installed on your machine.
 If you don't have Docker, you can install it from [here](https://docs.docker.com/get-docker/).

-### Installation
+### Installation SDK

 ```bash
 pip install agenta